tanjoewel/mss-scraper/README.md

 ### Iteration four

 Iteration four will focus on hosting and cron scheduling to automatically run the endpoint without human action.

+## Running the app (1/12/2025)

+Currently the app is just a single `index.ts`, running an express backend using typescript.
+It is exposing port 3000.

+To run the app, ensure that you can run `ts-node`. [`ts-node`](https://www.npmjs.com/package/ts-node) is a popular typescript runner and is what I used to get it to work.

+The command I used is `ts-node ./src/index.ts`.
+Then using Postman, should be able to make a GET request to `localhost:3000`.
+Then should see a garbled mess of a response because I am still working on it.